Skip to main content

 The AI research assistant space is evolving rapidly.
 NotebookLM pioneered podcast summaries.
 Tools like Atlas focus on mind maps and connected knowledge.
 Elicit specializes in structured extraction.

 The trend is toward more specialized tools that excel at specific research workflows rather than general-purpose assistants.
 For a detailed look at how these tools stack up, see our guide to NotebookLM competitors.
 For a three-way comparison, see NotebookLM vs Obsidian vs Atlas.
-Consider what you actually need:
+Consider what you need:

 • Source understanding: NotebookLM, Claude, SciSpace